 After menopause, women who take hormone replacement therapy may still have periods.
 But any bleeding should be checked out.

+Hormone changes.
 Problems with your hormones are the most common reason for abnormal uterine bleeding.
-When one of your ovaries releases an egg (called ovulation), certain hormones tell your body to build up then shed the lining of your uterus (called the endometrium).
-With teenagers and women who are getting close to menopause, the endometrium can build up too much, and that can lead to an irregular or heavy period or spotting between periods.
+When one of your ovaries releases an egg (called ovulation), certain hormones tell your body to build up and then shed the lining of your uterus (called the endometrium).
+With teenagers and women getting close to menopause, the endometrium can build up too much.
+That can lead to an irregular or heavy period or spotting between periods.

 These things can throw off your hormones, too:

 - Birth control pills and other medicines like warfarin and hormone therapy